 Blood poisoning: When to see a doctor

-"Blood poisoning" is not a medical term.
+"Blood poisoning" isn't a medical term.
 But as the term is often used, it refers to the presence of bacteria in the blood (bacteremia) or an infection in the blood — and not a poisonous substance in the blood.
-However, bacteremia and infection can potentially progress to sepsis and septic shock, serious illnesses that require prompt medical attention.
+But bacteremia and infection can potentially progress to sepsis and septic shock — serious illnesses that need prompt medical attention.

 When to see a doctor

-If you recently had a medical or dental illness or procedure, such as a wound infection or tooth extraction, or were recently hospitalized, and have any of the following signs and symptoms, see your doctor right away:
+If you recently had a medical or dental illness or procedure, such as a wound infection or tooth removal, or stayed in the hospital, and have any of the following signs and symptoms, see your doctor right away: